rr-learning/disentanglement_dataset/README.md

 So far we only provide the datasets in 64x64 resolution.
 Higher resolution versions will be made available in the near future.

 ## Reading the Datasets
-So far we only provide the datasets in the form of numpy arrays.
-Once the data is loaded, you can use array.reshape([6,6,2,3,3,40,40,64,64,3]) to obtain an array where first 7 dimensions corresponds to data generative factors as in the table above and the last three to the image dimensions.
+The datasets are provided in the form of numpy arrays.
+Once the data is loaded, you can use array.reshape([6,6,2,3,3,40,40,64,64,3]) to obtain an array where the first 7 dimensions corresponds to data generative factors as in the table above and the last three to the image dimensions.

 ```
 import numpy as np